 Choosing bathroom tile can be stressful because tile plays a starring role in your bathroom.
 It can create a mood or express your personality—or both.

 As a designer, I know people get overwhelmed when it comes to picking bathroom tiles.
 After all, there are so many things to consider: color, pattern, finish, size, shape, material, running bond, stacked, basket weave.
 Grout?!

 Be sure to download The Bathtubber’s Official Bathroom Tile Calculator.
-Enter the information into The Bathtubber’s Official Bathroom Tile Calculator as you walk through the steps below.
-I promise it will make your bathroom tile project so much easier!
+Once you download it, enter your tile ideas as you walk through the steps below, and I promise it will make your bathroom tile project so much easier!
 Simply fill out this form and we’ll send it to you for free: